reedjosh/vulneruby_engine/README.md

 4. Run `docker-compose up --abort-on-container-exit`.

+   Note, if iterating on containers, don't forget the `--build` flag.

 ### To run manually

 To run the integration tests locally there are a few steps: